HobnobMancer/pyrewton/README.md

 - Gene Ontology ID, molecular function and biological process annotations
 - Protein sequence

 The submodule also writes out all protein sequences to FASTA files, with each query to UniProt producing a single FASTA file containing all the resulting protein sequences retrieved from the query.
 The FASTA file names follow the format: 'uniprot_{uniprot_query}_{time_stamp}'.
-If only the taxonomy ID is given then the taxonomy ID will be written in the FASTA file name in the possion of 'uniprot_query'.
+If only the taxonomy ID is given then the taxonomy ID will be written in the FASTA file name in the place of 'uniprot_query'.

 When invoking the submodule `uniprot`, invoke the script `get_uniprot_proteins.py` and the path to the configuration must be provided.